Capillary/ecom-api-document/source/includes/_order.md

 Parameter | Type | Description
 -------- | ----- | -----------
-OrderID* | int | Unique id of the order for which you want to add items SKU* | string | SKU of the product that you want to add/update VarientSKU | string | Variant SKU of the item that you want to add.
-Required to add variant product Quantity* | int | Quantity of the item that you want to add (adds to the order list.
-Not overrides LocationCode* | int | Location code of the item DeliveryMode* | enum | Mode of delivery of the current item.
+OrderID* | int | Unique id of the order to which you want to add items SKU* | string | SKU of the product that you want to add/update VarientSKU | string | Variant SKU of the item that you want to add.
+Required to add variant product Quantity* | int | Quantity of the current item (SKU/variantSKU) that you want to add.
+The value you mention herein will add to the existing quantity but not overrides the existing quantity
+LocationCode* | int | Location code of the item DeliveryMode* | enum | Mode of delivery of the current item.
 Values: `H` for home delivery, `S` for store pick-up ItemAction* | enum | Specify `1` to add items to the existing list.
 Only one value is supported currently